-Short URL: http://tnot.es/usHI
+Short URL: https://tnot.es/usHI

-prefer to stay, you'll have the opportunity to experience the time of your life in Hawaii,
+No matter which Hawaiian island you choose to visit, or where you prefer to stay, you'll have the opportunity to experience the time of your life in Hawaii.

 The capital of Hawaii is Honolulu, on the island of Oahu.

 And what do you get for those precious hours of flight?
-You get

 You get year-round balmy temperatures between 80 and 90 degrees Fahrenheit.

 You get infinite choices of activities and endless options of beaches.

 You get boundless variations of climate to explore, from tropical rainforests to snow capped mountains.